ABOUT US

 Review accreditation standards and incorporate a requirement that training programmes have an approach for improving equity of access to the programme, in particular for Māori.

-Establish a regular report on equity of psychology in the New Zealand.
+Establish a regular report on equity of psychology in New Zealand.

 Indicators of success